 For example: while your small business or entrepreneurial attorney is very comfortable establishing LLCs for most types of businesses.
 However, he or she likely has less familiarity with the additional registration requirements the State imposes upon healthcare professionals, the specific language that should be included in your bylaws or operating agreement, and the stricter requirements for who can co-own your company with you.

 We’re business lawyers for healthcare – by working with us, the entire startup process is streamlined, and we don’t waste time undoing things that another attorney did!
 As your business grows, you’ll only require more specialized legal and compliance guidance from attorneys who understand healthcare inside and out.

 Why would someone hire a lawyer versus an accountant to open their practice?

 We often hear that a client’s accountant offered to establish their business for them.
 Without exception, when a client comes to us with an established practice which was created by an accountant, some aspect of its formation was not done correctly.

 Accountants handle tax matters, while attorneys hire legal matters.
 While there is occasionally some overlap between these fields, and we do work closely with our clients’ tax professionals, a healthcare business should not be established by an accountant.
 Stated simply: accountants lack the legal training and experience necessary to perform this work – even if they offer to handle it for you.

 Just as we won’t prepare your tax returns, an accountant should not prepare your corporate formation or governance documents.
 Healthcare entities are subjected to complex regulations and should be carefully managed by an attorney experienced in healthcare law.

 Can you help me if I don’t live in one of the states listed on the website?

-We can help clients who live or work anywhere within the borders of the states in which we are licensed: Illinois, Michigan, Wisconsin, Florida, and New York.
-We also work with companies that operate nationally or across multiple states — especially common in the HIT / health tech, telehealth, and medical spa industries.
+We can help clients who live or work anywhere within the borders of the states in which we are licensed: Illinois, Michigan, Wisconsin, Florida, New York, and Connecticut.
+We also work with companies that operate nationally or across multiple states — especially common in the HIT / health tech and telehealth industries.
 If you reach out and we can’t help you, we’ll try to connect you with an appropriately-licensed colleague who can help.